 If you’re unable to return home, you, or someone you choose to act for you, need to plan for the future of your property.

-Please note: The council will only intervene if all known relatives/appropriate adults have refused responsibility.
+We will only intervene if all known relatives/appropriate adults have refused responsibility.
 There may also be an administration charge for this service.